-Since enacting a 2017 law that permitted patients suffering from intractable epilepsy to use some types of cannabis oil with a doctor’s certification, lawmakers have continually improved the program.
+Since enacting a 2017 law that permitted patients suffering from intractable epilepsy to use some types of cannabis oil with a doctor’s certification, lawmakers have continually improved Virginia's medical cannabis program.

-Once the latest improvements go into effect on July 1, 2020, Virginia patients with any condition will be able to receive recommendations to use and purchase cannabis preparations with no more than 10 milligrams of THC per dose.
-Flower is not allowed.
+Several improvements went into effect on July 1, 2020, making Virginia the 34th state with an effective medical cannabis program.
+Patients are now formally protected from arrest and prosecution for possessing their medicine — they no longer merely have an affirmative defense.
+Additionally, Virginia patients with any condition are now able to receive recommendations to use and purchase cannabis preparations with no more than 10 milligrams of THC per dose.

 In 2021, the legislature passed legislation that improved the medical cannabis law by allowing patients to use whole-plant, “botanical” cannabis (HB 2218/SB 1333).
 The legislature also passed a bill that protects patients from being disciplined or fired by their employers for using medical cannabis away from work (HB 1862).
 Then-Gov. Northam (D) signed the bills in March, and they took effect on July 1, 2021.